 The Pantheon is free to enter, which is why is the best time to visit it early in the morning or later in the afternoon.

-Take a wander around Piazza della Rotonda and be amazed by the stunning Renaissance fountain surrounded by the Ramses II obelisk.
-Explore the maze of narrow streets around the Pantheon and have a lunch in one of the lively restaurants and café.
+Take a wander around Piazza Della Rotonda and be amazed by the stunning Renaissance fountain surrounded by the Ramses II obelisk.
+Explore the maze of narrow streets around the Pantheon and have lunch in one of the lively restaurants and café.

-After the major renovations in the recent years, the Fontana di Trevi is gracing its beauty once again.
-Standing 26 metres (85 feet) tall and 49 metres (161 feet) wide, Baroque masterpiece made of white Travertine, is a truly breath-taking site.
-The largest fountain in Rome featuring the god of the Sea (Neptun) surrounded by horses and two Tritons is one of the most touristic places in Rome.
+After the significant renovations in recent years, the Fontana di Trevi is gracing its beauty once again.
+Standing 26 metres (85 feet) tall and 49 metres (161 feet) wide, a Baroque masterpiece made of white Travertine, is a truly breath-taking sight.
+The largest fountain in Rome featuring the god of the Sea (Neptun) surrounded by horses and two Tritons is, however, one of the most touristic places in Rome.

-Urban traditions say that by tossing a coin into the Trevi’s waters guarantee a return visit.
+Urban traditions say that tossing a coin into the Trevi’s waters guarantee a return visit.

-FUN FACT: A famous tradition of throwing a coin in the Fountain raises over €1.5 million (£1.3 million) of coins every year.
-The money is used by Rome City Council for the maintenance of cultural sites and other social welfare projects.
+A popular tradition of tossing a coin in the fountain raises over €1.5 million (£1.3 million) of coins every year.
+Rome City Council uses the money for the maintenance of cultural sites and also other social welfare projects.

 GOOD TO KNOW:

-For most of the day, the Trevi fountain is extremely crowded.
+For most of the day, the Trevi fountain is exceptionally crowded.
 For a more peaceful experience, plan ahead and visit the fountain early in the morning.

 Despite its masses, the Trevi Fountain is one of the unmissable things to see in Rome.
 Besides, the fountain is a very romantic place after dark.
 Therefore, the Trevi Fountain is one of the top attractions in Rome.

 Once you have finished admiring Fontana di Trevi, take a romantic walk to Piazza di Spagna, which is where Rome’s famous Spanish Steps are.
-Made famous by Audrey Hepburn’s movie Roman Holiday, the curving Baroque steps have become one of the most popular Rome attractions.
+Made famous by Audrey Hepburn’s movie Roman Holiday, the curving Baroque steps have also become one of the most popular Rome attractions.

 Built to link the square with the twin tower church of Trinita dei Monti above, Spanish steps are a famous meeting place for tourists and locals alike.
-After their recent facelift, a long grand staircase was reopened to the public and tourist battle for the best spot in front of this Roman masterpiece.
+After their recent facelift, the long grand staircase was reopened to the public.
+Nowadays, tourist battle for the best spot in front of this Roman masterpiece.

 GOOD TO KNOW:

 Uncover Piazza Navona, located just a short walk from the Pantheon.
-Built on the site of the Stadium of Domitian, an oval shaped piazza lined with luxurious cafes, palaces and shops, is one of the prettiest squares in Rome.
-Here you can find the famous Bernini Fountain of the Four Rivers with an Egyptian Obelisk at its centre.
+Built on the site of the Stadium of Domitian, an oval-shaped piazza lined with luxurious cafes, palaces and shops, is undoubtedly one of the prettiest squares in Rome.
+Here you can find the famous Bernini Fountain of the Four Rivers with an Egyptian obelisk at its centre.
 Sant’Agnese in Agone church, Baroque architecture and two more fountains dominate this bustling square.
 With ancient treasures on its doorstep, Piazza Navona is, without a doubt, one of the unmissable places to see in Rome.